MAJOR GRANTS

 Applications are completed in English.

-The Cancer Foundation Finland emphasises that the research protocol must clearly indicate the purpose of the grant.
+The Cancer Foundation emphasises that the protocol must clearly indicate the purpose of the grant.
 A general description of the research area is not a research protocol.
 Only applications that clearly express the objective will be considered.

 PROCESSING OF APPLICATIONS

-Awarded grants will be announced in November 2023.
+Awarded grants will be announced in November 2024.

 For more information on the Cancer Foundation’s grant process, see our website: Cancer Foundation Finland’s Grants.